-In addition to work done by Australian entities within Continental in response to Australian reporting requirements and to further foster our commitment to human rights, a comprehensive companywide management system for ensuring due diligence within a responsible value chain was developed and launched in the 2022.
+A comprehensive company wide management system for ensuring due diligence within a responsible value chain was developed.
 The aim of the system is to ensure the corresponding laws are observed and recognized, in particular the requirements under the German Supply Chain Due Diligence Act.
 The act entered into force as of January 2023 and is applicable for the entire Continental Group globally.
-It is also aimed at systematically applying due diligence procedures, reducing risks, supporting the implementation of customer requirements, and supplementing the existing internal control system.
-The respect for human rights is at the core of a responsible value chain.
+It is also aimed at systematically applying due diligence procedures, reducing risks, supporting the implementation of customer requirements and supplementing the existing internal control system.
+The system was developed and launched in the 2022 reporting year, as the respect for human rights is at the core of a responsible value chain.
 The global implementation of the system in stages is designed to achieve continuous improvement and to respect both human and environmental rights along the value chain.
 The system is designed as a learning system subject to annual reviews focusing on incident management, risk mitigation and overall compliance to Continental's commitments regarding responsible value chain.